w4bo/AA2526-unibo-phddataplat/slides/02-polyglotpersistence.md

 * __Executor__: figures out how to best join the collections and then executes the query
 * __Migrator__: moves data from engine to engine when the plan calls for such data motion

-# Advanced solutions

-... and of course we have metadata

 ![Middleware](img/phdslides_106.png)

 #

+... and of course we have metadata

 __Catalog__: stores metadata about the system